Hot Wheels Stunt Track Driver: Game Boy Color version

+Development

+The game was developed by Semi Logic Entertainments, a company based in California.

 Reception

 The Game Boy Color version was met with average reception, as GameRankings gave it 70% based on only 2 reviews.

 Marc Nix of IGN, who wrote a positive review of the Game Boy Color version, said that "it's no portable Crazy Taxi, but the game is wild fun that doubles the excitement in two-player link-up mode".
 Nix praised the game for its "clean graphics" and "fair representations" of its Hot Wheels vehicles, although he noted the game's simplicity: "Unfortunately, there's little interaction with the game besides the stunt system -- enemy cars pass right through and you can't bash them off the road, there are no road obstacles or power-ups to make the game more difficult, and the different tracks are essentially the same other than some differences in number of jumps and difficulty.
 There's a useless brake button, which would have been much better suited for a more complex trick system or a weapon. [...]
 But like the Hot Wheels toy cars that this game patterns itself after, the plain joy of watching cars twirl and crash is a blast".
 Nix also praised the game for including link-up compatibility, a feature that was becoming scarce in Game Boy Color games.

 Clayton Crooks of AllGame praised the PC version for its "excellent graphics and sound effects", as well as its "meticulously designed" Hot Wheels vehicles closely resembling their real-life counterparts.
 Crooks noted that the game would appeal to young children because of its simple gameplay, and wrote: "The music corresponds well with the style of gameplay but an option to turn it off after the repetition sets in would have been welcome".

+Aaron Curtiss from the Los Angeles Times said "Simple as it may be, Stunt Track Driver never gets boring.
+Because players race against the clock, it can take several attempts to finish a track and move on to the next one.
+And then there are the stunts.
+Like the Dukes of Hazzard, most of these cars spend very little time with their wheels on the ground.
+Jumps offer the opportunity to spin the car around and collect extra points".